petergoldstein/dalli/README.md

     gem 'dalli'

+In `config/environments/production.rb`:

+    require 'active_support/cache/dalli_store' # Only needed in Rails < 3.0.0
+    config.cache_store = :dalli_store

-In `config/environments/production.rb`.
-Note that we are also setting a reasonable default for maximum cache entry lifetime (one day), enabling compression for large values, and namespacing all entries for this rails app.
-Remove the namespace if you have multiple apps which share cached values.
+A more comprehensive example (note that we are setting a reasonable default for maximum cache entry lifetime (one day), enabling compression for large values, and namespacing all entries for this rails app.
+Remove the namespace if you have multiple apps which share cached values):

-	require 'active_support/cache/dalli_store'
     config.cache_store = :dalli_store, 'cache-1.example.com', 'cache-2.example.com',
         :namespace => NAME_OF_RAILS_APP, :expires_in => 1.day, :compress => true, :compress_threshold => 64.kilobytes